MissAllSunday/Breeze/README.md

 - Users individual settings, each user defines her/his own settings.
 - Mentions for status and comments.
 - Notifications for several features.
-- General wall page for displaying your buddie's latest activity.
+- General wall page for displaying your buddies latest activity.

 The mod uses the following scripts: